ballerina-platform/ballerina-distribution/examples/grpc-client-server-streaming/grpc_server_streaming.md

 # gRPC client - Server-side streaming RPC

 A `grpc:Client` is created by providing the endpoint URL of gRPC server.
-In the server streaming scenario, once connected, the client sends a request to the remote service and gets a message stream as the response which contains multiple messages.
-Use this to send a single request and get multiple responses back.
+In the server streaming scenario, once connected, the client sends a request message to the remote service and gets a message stream as the response which contains multiple messages.
+Use this to send a single request message and get multiple response messages back.

 ## Generate the service definition